AYSHARIDHA/pinkpanther/README.md

 ### Technologies/Components Used

 **For Software:**
-- Languages used: [e.g., JavaScript, Python, Java]
+- Languages used: [ JavaScript, html ,css ]
-- Frameworks used: [e.g., React, Django, Spring Boot]
+- Frameworks used: [Bootstrap ]
-- Libraries used: [e.g., axios, pandas, JUnit]
+- Libraries used: [font awsome (for icons)google fonts]
-- Tools used: [e.g., VS Code, Git, Docker]
+- Tools used: [ VS Code ,git hub]

 **For Hardware:**
-- Main components: [List main components]
+- Main components: [Laptop]
-- Specifications: [Technical specifications]
+- Specifications: [4GBram,internet connection]
-- Tools required: [List tools needed]
+- Tools required: [chrome/edge/firefox]

 ---

 ## Features

 List the key features of your project:
-- Feature 1: [Description]
+- Feature 1: clean and simple design that allows students to easily navigate and access materials
-- Feature 2: [Description]
+- Feature 2: department wise catogories
-- Feature 3: [Description]
+- Feature 3: availability of status indicator
-- Feature 4: [Description]
+- Feature 4: contribution profile

 ---